Black Rutilated Quartz Oval Cabochon media thumbnails

 Where does the material come from?

-Material purchased at a wholesale lapidary market; the exact deposit is not documented.
+Material acquired from a wholesale lapidary market; the exact mine location is not documented.
 The main producers of rutilated quartz are Brazil, Madagascar, and parts of East Africa.

 Is the material treated?

 No detectable treatment.
-Rutile needles are naturally occurring mineral inclusions.
+Rutile needles are natural mineral inclusions.
 Statement based on lapidary observation; no formal gemological certification.

 Is black rutile different from golden rutile?

 Yes.
-The color of rutile needles varies according to composition: rutile with high iron content in the crystal lattice is black; with less iron and some niobium, it is golden or honey.
+The color of rutile needles varies according to their composition: rutile with high iron content in its crystal lattice is black; with less iron and some niobium, it is golden or honey-colored.
 Both are natural, untreated minerals.
 The difference is purely compositional.

 What makes this piece unique?

-The pattern of rutile needle distribution—their orientation, density, and length—is irreproducible.
+The distribution pattern of the rutile needles—their orientation, density, and length—is unrepeatable.
 No two cabochons have an identical arrangement of needles.

 Are the dimensions exact?